digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.2024.Field experiment.methodology.Methode01 20x20 crushed.md

 After lyophilization all the sample are weighted.
 They are then placed in a blender with a proportional amount of 200ml/40g of the dbgi extraction mix.
 The plants are blended until a homogeneous fluid is obtained.
 Six grams of this fluid are set appart in a falcon tube and 34 milliter of the dbgi mix are added to reconstituate the ratio of dbgi extraction.
 A second tube is completely filled with plant extract and stored at -80°C for future extractions.

+Alternately the sample can be dry crushed in the blender and store as a dry powder.
+The dbgi mix can be add to the powder in the right proportion.

 The tube are then centrifuged  and the extraction process is performed in the same way as the dbgi extraction process.

 ## Necessary change in method
 During the collecte the zip-lock partially destroyed in liquid nitrogen.
 It is necessary to find another means of storage.
+Paper bag can be use for the liquide nitrogen and the dry-freezer.
+But zip lock are indispensable after the lyophilisation to keep the sample dry.